 Recording session for "Help!"at EMI Studios, February 1965.
 Serial no. 150B at right.

 One of the first views we get of the Beatles on stage in 1965, is at the NME Pollwinner's Concert on 11th April.
 For some reason, the AC100 amps are not present - large-box AC50s take their place - but John and George still have their old-style Mk1 trolleys and 4 x 12" cabs - trolleys with a so-called basket top.

 One thin-edged AC80/100 does appear, however, along with a brown-fronted AC50 in the "studio" scene in the film Help!, probably filmed in May 1965.
-The one behind John is likely to have been one of the pair that John and George received in July 1964 - and we see it on stage all the way through to the Shea Stadium concert in August 1965, and possibly beyond.
-This in fact, is Paul's first AC80/100 (from December 1963), reboxed.
-See this page for further details.
+The one behind John is serial number 150B, Paul's first AC80/100 (from December 1963), reboxed.
+See the top of this page for further details.